great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_column_aggregate_expectations.md

 ```

 The template file is set up so that this will run the Expectation's `generate_diagnostic_checklist` method.
 This will run a diagnostic script on your new Expectation, and return a checklist of steps to get it to full production readiness.
+This guide will walk you through the first four steps, the minimum for a functioning Custom Expectation and all that is required for [contribution back to open source](../../../contributing/contributing_maturity.md#contributing-expectations) at an Experimental level.

 ```
 Completeness checklist for ExpectColumnAggregateToMatchSomeCriteria: